ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 I am passionate about unraveling and mastering the complexities of diverse domains.
 My approach is holistic, integrating various disciplines to craft innovative and comprehensive solutions.

-Currently, at [Rain](https://rain.ai/), I am at the forefront of edge computing, contributing to the development of artificial brain-like systems characterized by low-power usage, efficient training, and high-performance inference capabilities.
+Currently, at [Rain AI](https://rain.ai/), I am at the forefront of edge computing, contributing to the development of artificial brain-like systems characterized by low-power usage, efficient training, and high-performance inference capabilities.
 Learn more about my journey [[...here]]({% link _pages/more_about_me.md %})

 ### [Entries]({% link _pages/entries.md %})